Should You Get a Student Credit Card?

 The Bottom Line About Student Credit Cards

 Before considering your own credit card account, make sure you're already making on-time payments with your bills and utilities, as missing payments can affect your credit regardless of whether you have a credit card.

-Next, consider becoming an authorized user on a parent's bank account.
-This is a good way to establish a credit history, and it also allows you to benefit from the lower interest rates and favorable terms of credit unions, as compared to commercial banks.
+Next, consider becoming an authorized user on a parent's or guardian's bank account.
+This is a great way to establish a credit history.
+Being an authorized user also allows you to benefit from the lower interest rates and favorable terms of credit unions as compared to those of commercial banks.

-But for those who are ready now, getting a student credit card — if you use it responsibly — can help you take a big step forward financially.
+But for those who are ready now, getting a student credit card — provided you use it responsibly — can help you take a big step forward financially.

 Feature Image: Eva-Katalin / E+ / Getty Images